Breadcrumb

 Relief from itching

-- Keep your child's fingernails clean and short, and encourage him or her not to scratch.
-Cover your baby's hands with socks to help keep him or her from scratching.
+Encourage your child not to scratch.
+Cover your baby's hands with socks to help keep your baby from scratching.

 - Keep your child out of the sun and in a cool place.
-Heat makes itching worse.

-- Keep the itchy area cool and wet if your child is older than age 9 months.
 Put cloths soaked in ice water on the rash a few times a day.
 Too much wetting and drying will dry the skin, which can increase itching.
-Do not put cloths soaked in ice water on the skin of a baby younger than 9 months.
+Don't put cloths soaked in ice water on the skin of a baby younger than 9 months.
 It may cause the baby's body temperature to go down.

 - Add a handful of oatmeal (ground to a powder) to your child's bath.
-Or you can try an oatmeal bath product, such as Aveeno.

-- Dress your child in cotton clothing.
-Do not use wool and synthetic fabrics next to the skin.
+Don't use wool and synthetic fabrics next to the skin.

-- Wash your child's clothes with a mild soap rather than a detergent.
-Rinse twice to remove all traces of the soap.
-Do not use strong detergents.
+- Wash your child's clothes with a mild soap.

-- Do not let the skin become too dry, which can make itching worse.
+Dry skin can make itching worse.

 Carefully read and follow all label directions on the medicine bottle or box.